openhab/website/blog/2025-07-21-openhab-5-0-release.md

 # Activity

 Behind every new feature in openHAB 5.0 is the work of a vibrant, global community.
 Over the past period, activity across our GitHub repositories has been nonstop — a reflection of openHAB’s momentum and shared purpose.
+In total, 140 contributors contributed a whopping 2470 commits to our [GitHub repositories](https://github.com/openhab)!

 This release includes contributions across all parts of the system:

-- **[Core](https://github.com/openhab/openhab-core)**: xxx pull requests, with xxx bug fixes and xxx enhancements, resulting in xx,yyy lines of added code.
+- **[Core](https://github.com/openhab/openhab-core)**: 251 pull requests, with 50 bug fixes and 94 enhancements, resulting in 20,380 lines of added code.
-- **[Add-ons](https://github.com/openhab/openhab-addons)**: xx new add-ons, xxx fixes and enhancements, across xxx pull requests — adding xxx,yyy lines of code.
+- **[Add-ons](https://github.com/openhab/openhab-addons)**: 20 new add-ons, 201 fixes and 232 enhancements, across 694 pull requests — adding 886,656 lines of code.
-- **[UIs](https://github.com/openhab/openhab-webui)**: xxx pull requests, xxx bug fixes, and xxx enhancements, totalling xx,yyy new lines of code.
+- **[UIs](https://github.com/openhab/openhab-webui)**: 226 pull requests, 79 bug fixes, and 105 enhancements, totalling 7,711 new lines of code.

 Many [other repositories](https://github.com/openhab) — including documentation, openHABian, and build tooling — also receive steady contributions, too numerous to list here.